openedx/edx-documentation/en_us/students/source/SFD_certificates.rst

 .. note::
  You can use these steps to share course and program certificates on most social media sites.
-To share an XSeries certificate on LinkedIn, see :ref:`Share an XSeries Certificate on LinkedIn`.
+To share a certificate on LinkedIn, see :ref:`Share a Certificate on LinkedIn`.

 #.
 Sign in to the social media site on which you want to share your
    certificate.